-Meanwhile, we took profits from some of our more high-flying stocks, including diabetes monitoring business Dexcom, computer chip printer manufacturer ASML and Scottish energy company SSE.
+Meanwhile, we sold the iShares MSCI Far East Ex-Japan ETF to reduce our Asian exposure.
+And we took profits from some of our more high-flying stocks, including laboratory network Eurofins Scientific, diabetes monitoring business Dexcom and creative software developer Adobe.